sameersbn/docker-gitlab/README.md

 For example, if your API key is `xxx` and the API secret key is `yyy`, then adding `-e 'OAUTH_TWITTER_API_KEY=xxx' -e 'OAUTH_TWITTER_APP_SECRET=yyy'` to the docker run command enables support for Twitter OAuth.

+#### GitHub

+To enable the GitHub OAuth2 OmniAuth provider you must register your application with GitHub.
+GitHub will generate a Client ID and secret for you to use.
+Please refer to the GitLab [documentation](http://doc.gitlab.com/ce/integration/github.html) for the procedure to generate the Client ID and secret with github.

+Once you have the Client ID and secret generated, configure them using the `OAUTH_GITHUB_API_KEY` and `OAUTH_GITHUB_APP_SECRET` environment variables respectively.

+For example, if your Client ID is `xxx` and the Client secret is `yyy`, then adding `-e 'OAUTH_GITHUB_API_KEY=xxx' -e 'OAUTH_GITHUB_APP_SECRET=yyy'` to the docker run command enables support for GitHub OAuth.

 ### External Issue Trackers

 GitLab can be configured to use third party issue trackers such as Redmine and Atlassian Jira.
 Use of third party issue trackers have to be configured on a per project basis from the project settings page.
 This means that the GitLab's issue tracker is always the default tracker unless specified otherwise.